 One of the world's most famous works of Minoan pottery, this vessel shows five mollusks called nautili floating above the seafloor.
 The sinuous undulating lines of the water plans and nautili tentacles clearly demonstrate the Minoans' love of bold sweeping designs.
 For the Egyptians, Minoan painting must have provided an exotic contrast to their own balanced, ordered designs.
 This specimen of painted pottery dates from the Late Minoan IB Period (c.
 1575-1500 BCE).
 It was uncovered in Lower Egypt but was made in Crete.
 (Brooklyn Museum, New York)

-Uploaded by James Blake Wiener, published on 08 November 2017 under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike: This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
+Uploaded by James Blake Wiener, published on 08 November 2017 under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike.
+This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.